 , regardless of whether or not the

-command failed.Any type of hook adds extra environment variables to the hook’s run command:
+All hooks add extra environment variables when executing the hook’s run command:

 TG_CTX_TF_PATH